Battle of Fort Davidson: Fort Davidson

 Fort Davidson is near the town of Pilot Knob, Missouri, which is located in a plain between four peaks: Pilot Knob, Shepherd Mountain, Rock Mountain, and Cedar Hill.
-Fort Davidson was preceded by an earlier structure known as Fort Hovey (later renamed Fort Curtis, after Major General Samuel R. Curtis), which was built by Union Army soldiers in 1861 south of the future location of Fort Davidson.
+Fort Davidson was preceded by an earlier structure known as Fort Hovey (later renamed Fort Curtis, after Major-General Samuel Curtis), which was built by Union Army soldiers in 1861 south of the future location of Fort Davidson.
 Fort Curtis was armed with four 32-pounder guns, three 24-pounder howitzers, and two Coehorn mortars.
 Eventually, eight smaller artillery pieces were added to the fort.
 Fort Curtis's location was viewed as a disadvantage, as it was not located in a place where it could easily guard the important local iron deposits and a nearby railroad.
 Fort Davidson was constructed in 1863 near the base of Pilot Knob in order to better protect those features.

 Built in the shape of a hexagon, Fort Davidson had earthen walls.
 In his book Price's Lost Campaign: The 1864 Invasion of Missouri, the historian Mark A. Lause stated that the fort's walls were 100 ft long, while the historian Kyle Sinisi stated that they were 150 ft long.
-These wall were either 5 ft, as per Sinisi, or 9 ft high, as per Fort Davidson's National Register of Historic Places (NRHP) nomination form and the historian Albert E. Castel.
+These wall were either 5 ft, as per Sinisi, or 9 ft high, as per Fort Davidson's National Register nomination form and historian Albert Castel.
 Two rifle pits, also described as trenches, were constructed: one to the north and one to the southwest.
 The fort's magazine was located in the inner portion of the fort and was located underground, with 15 ft of dirt and some wood planking serving as protective covering.
 An 1864 inspection produced a report finding that the terrain of the mountains exposed defenders of Fort Davidson to potential enfilade fire.
 Surrounding the fort was a 10 ft moat.
 Castel and Lause state that the moat was around 6 ft deep, the NRHP form provides the depth as 7 ft and Sinisi and a writer for the Missouri Archaeological Society give a depth of 8 ft.
-Fort Davidson was named for Brigadier General John Wynn Davidson, who had commanded Union troops in the area in 1862.
+Fort Davidson was named for Brigadier-General John W. Davidson, who had commanded Union troops in the area in 1862.